 External non-statutory partners:

-- Young Carers: Support our learners who have been identified as caring for ill / disabled parents and carers.
+Young Carers: Supporting our learners who have been identified as caring for ill /disabled parents, carers or siblings.

 The Family Learning Team can be contacted during term time and during the school holidays via [email protected] or telephone 01376 561231